Top 15 Chase Freedom Unlimited benefits

 A single canceled trip, for instance, could save you as much as $6,000 in fees that would otherwise be non-refundable.
 Using the extended warranty perk even once could potentially save you as much as $10,000 for a single claim.
 And if you purchase an eligible item brand-new only to have it stolen or damaged, you could be protected for up to $500.

 There are a number of use cases for this card, so you should definitely consider applying for the Chase Freedom Unlimited.
 It won’t cost you anything to keep because the card carries no annual fee.
-And if you apply now, you can earn 3% cash back on all purchases for the first year, up to $20,000 spent (then 1.5% cash back).
+And the card’s current welcome offer is a great one.

 What do you think of this card’s benefits?
 If you found this article helpful, be sure to subscribe to our newsletter!